-Based on the assessment of our workload delivery over the RIIO-1 price control, we deemed it appropriate to make an enduring value adjustment for elements of Repex and Capex.
+As noted above, under National Grid stewardship the workload delivered in the first half of RIIO-GD1 was not consistent with the allowances provided.
+As such, we deemed it appropriate to make an enduring value adjustment for elements of Repex and Capex.